vasujunior7/DGX-RAG/utils/README.md

-# 🛠️ Utils
+# 🛠️ Utils - API Key Management System

-This directory contains utility functions, middleware, and configuration modules that support the core functionality of the HackRX API, with enhanced features for V1/V2 API compatibility.
+This directory contains utility functions, middleware, and configuration modules that support the core functionality of the HackRX API, with enhanced features for V1/V2 API compatibility and comprehensive API key management.

 ## 📁 Structure